 Rather than being scared of my opponent, I trust my intuition.
-Rather than playing passive and hoping for the lucky punch, I play active and try to force mistakes.
+Rather than playing passively and hoping for the lucky punch, I play actively and try to force mistakes.

 If you need advice on how to play against lower-rated opponents, then this post is for you.

 I’m not going to lie to you.
 This approach can cost you some points short term.
 But you will massively benefit from it later on.

 To improve, you must face difficult challenges.